tomwhartung/jmws_accoutrements/books/1-marketing/2-outline.md

-# books/1-marketing/1-idea.md
+# books/1-marketing/2-outline.md

-Idea for first ebook:
+Idea for addressing a want, pain, or fear in my first ebook:

+- Death
-- Pure marketing, shameless promotion of Grojas
+- Grojas

 Planning to give it away.